 And while it might not seem very glamorous, the very budget-friendly option of storing valuables, small tools, and equipment keys in lockboxes (that are safely stowed away in site trailers when not in use) can do a world of good in preventing outside access to some of your site’s pricier items.

-It may seem overwhelming when considering all of the options available to protect against vandalism and theft, but when taken in stride, these options will help keep your site and employees safe while cutting down on the need to replace pricy tools and equipment.
+It may seem overwhelming when considering all of the options available to protect against vandalism and theft, but when taken in stride, these options will help keep your site and employees safe while also cutting down on the need to replace pricey tools and equipment.